MicrosoftDocs/dynamics-365-fraud-protection/content/diagnose-experience.md

 You can preview a sample of your data on the **Ready to upload your file** screen.
 If significant errors are detected with the file format, correct them before uploading the complete files.
 When ready, select **Upload**.

 After all four files are uploaded, select **Generate data diagnostic report** to begin creating your report.
-Generation typically takes no longer than 24 hours, but may be shorter depending on the size of your uploads.
+Generation typically takes no longer than 24 hours, but may be shorter or longer depending on the size of your uploads.

 ## Data diagnostic report